Benchmarks

 Best performing companies

-Since 2013, Global Child Forum has been benchmarking the world's most influential companies, assessing how they respond to children's rights.
-Our data can be used by corporates to increase their social impact, and for investors to inform their decision-making.
+Since 2013, Global Child Forum benchmark data has been used by corporates to increase their social impact, and by investors to inform their decision-making.

 Choose your sector to see the top five scoring companies within the specific sector, or search for a specific company result below.